dji-sdk/Mobile-SDK-Tutorial/en/Android/GSDemo/GSDemo_en.md

-# How to create a MapView and Waypoint Application - Part 1/2
+# Creating a MapView and Waypoint Application

 <!-- toc -->

 In this tutorial, you will learn how to setup the DJI PC Simulator, update the firmware of Inspire 1, Phantom 3 Professional and Phantom 3 to its beta version, and how to test the GroundStation API with DJI PC Simulator.
 Also, you will get in touch with the basic process of using DJI GroundStation's Waypoint feature.
 So let's get started!

-You can download the demo project for this tutorial from: <https://github.com/DJI-Mobile-SDK/Android-GSDemo-Part1-GoogleMap.git>
+You can download the demo project for this tutorial from: <https://github.com/DJI-Mobile-SDK/Android-GSDemo-Part2-GoogleMap.git>

 ## Using the DJI PC Simulator